manifoldmarkets/manifold/docs/docs/api.md

 - `username`: Optional.
 Include only bets by the user with this username.
 - `contractId`: Optional.
 Include only bets on the market with this ID.
 - `contractSlug`: Optional.
 Include only bets on the market with this slug.
 - `limit`: Optional.
 How many bets to return.
+The default and maximum are both 1000.
 - `before`: Optional.
 Include only bets created before the bet with this ID.
   - For
     example, if you ask for the most recent 10 bets, and then perform a second